Iulian-Stan/CRUD-NestJS-GraphQL/README.md

 ```bash
 npm start
 ```
-Navigate to the following URL in your web browser - [http://127.0.0.1:9090/v1.0/ui/](http://127.0.0.1:9090/v1.0/ui/).
+Navigate to the following URL in your web browser - [http://127.0.0.1:9090/graphql/](http://127.0.0.1:9090/graphql/).
 It will open the OpenAPI generate API documentation based on code annotations.
 The application will create an initially empty DB .
 Use the POST or PUT methods to populate the DB with some sample data in order to be able to test other HTTP methods.

-TODO: Return corresct HTTP status codes